BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 We can now resolve any symbol exported by kernel32.dll.
 Now let's take a step back to shellcode portability.

 # NULL-Free Position-Independent Shellcode (PIC)
-Running the python script in WinDbg, we'll notice that some of the generated opcodes contain null bytes.
-This is a problem when transmitting over a socket connection like in an exploitation context.
+Running the python script in WinDbg, we'll notice that some of the generated opcodes contain null bytes (particularly right at the start).
+This is a problem when our input is being interpreted as a string, like in any overflow context.

 ### Avoiding Null Bytes
-Take a look at each of the first instruction generating null bytes:
+Take a look at the first instruction generating null bytes:
 - `sub esp, 0x200` : can be converted to an add with a negative value -> `add esp, 0xfffffe00` (WinDbg: `?
 0x0 - 0x200`)
 - Repeat this process for arithmetic generated null bytes
 - How do we avoid null bytes generated by call instructions?

 ### Position-Independent Shellcode
 Call instructions will either generate a near call with a relative offset, or a far call with an absolute address.
-While we could move all the functions above the corresponding call (to generate negative relative offsets), the better solution is to dynamically find the absolute address of each function and store it in a register.
-This is usually whats done by a decoder with an encoded payload.
+While we could move all the functions above the corresponding call (to generate negative relative offsets), a more versatile solution is to dynamically find the absolute address of each function and store it in a register.
+This is what's usually done by a decoder with an encoded payload.

-`start:` code modifications:
+> The easy solution would be to immediately `jmp` down to a `main:` logic function and only call upwards functions from there

+`start` code modifications and dynamic address call to `find_function`:
 ```
 CODE = (
     " start:                             "  #